 Education: Bachelor of Arts, Psychology, Marietta College, OH; Master of Arts, Psychology, Marietta College, OH

 Before Edmonds CC?
 Worked as a Student Retention Specialist with AmeriCorps in TRiO Student Support Services at Edmonds CC.

 Why do you like advising?
 I get to work with students!
-And, hopefully provide them with the most valuable information to help them achieve their educational goals.
+And, help them to achieve their educational goals.

 Best advice for students: Don't be afraid to ask questions!
 Ask for help when needed.
 And, seek out the many great resources available to you on the college campus.
 These basic pieces of advice will help you succeed in your academics, feel confident about your college experience and help you plan for future life endeavors.